-Alonzo Wilson’s a former professional athlete, a world-class trainer, and the man who built Tone House, the toughest fitness studio in the city. --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
+Alonzo Wilson’s a former professional athlete, a world-class trainer, and the man who built Tone House, the toughest fitness studio in the city.

+WOLACO: Tone House has been covered by lots of publications as the toughest workout in NYC.
+What’s something Tone House has that other fitness groups don’t?
 ALONZO WILSON: Let me preface it by saying this: I think any sort of fitness is great.
 I think anything is better than sitting on the couch.
 Find something that resonates with you.
 Everything in NYC has its place.
 Tone House is a little different, it’s based around movement science.

 Workouts can be very stationary.
 Here’s a mat, here’s a stepper, this is you for an hour.
 Which is fine, but I wanted to make a workout where you move, because that is the best exercise.
 So everything we do, including the warm-up itself, is a workout.
 It’s not just to get you warmed up, but to take your body through the range of motions you’re gonna be transversing.
 We change levels in the warm-up.
 So you’re not only warmed up, you’re physically and mentally prepared for what’s coming.